AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 **Setup:**
 1. Insert your SD card from your 3DS (hacked with Luma3DS) into your computer
-2. Follow [this guide](https://www.cfwaifu.com/twilight-menu-3ds/) to install TWiLightMenu on your 3DS using FBI.
+2. Follow [this guide](https://www.cfwaifu.com/twilight-menu-3ds/) to install TWiLight Menu on your 3DS using FBI.
 During the part where it asks you to add your .nds ROMS, drag your patched ROM .nds file you made earlier into the /roms/ folder.
 3. Continue following the instructions through to launching the game.
 Enjoy!

+#### Using an NDS Forwarder
+If you would instead like to be able to launch the game directly from the home screen without running TWiLight Menu++, you can use an NDS forwarder to do so.

+**Setup**:
+1. Follow steps 1-2 of the setup for TWiLight Menu++ instructions above.
+2. Install the [ndsForwarder](https://github.com/MechanicalDragon0687/ndsForwarder/releases) application either from Universal Updater or by following the instructions to install it manually on your SD card.
+3. Boot up your 3DS and run the Homebrew Launcher application, then launch NDS Forwarder Generator from that.
+4. Navigate to the /roms/nds/ folder and select the ROM you placed there.
+Select "Yes" at the prompt for whether you want to install the forwarder, and then select "OK" when the installation is complete.
+5. Press Start to exit the forwarder generator and then Home Button to return to the home menu.
+You will be shown the newly installed forwarder on your home screen and can then launch the game directly from that.

 ### Using a flash cartridge
 **Requirements:**